microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

   * ...and it may uncover text from the scrollback, which ConPTY doesn't know about.
 * Since ConPTY communicates with the hosting terminal exclusively via escape sequences, it fails to cover some Console API methods that cannot be represented via VT sequences.
   The most basic example of this is the lack of LVB gridlines.
-* As the prototype that ConPTY initially was it has fulfilled our needs a thousand times over, but it being just a layer on top of conhost has resulted in software decay.
+* The existing ConPTY API can be built on top of the above suggested new architecture.
+In other words, we get a significant simplification and productivity uplift with no loss in features.
-  Today, ConPTY's architecture is difficult to maintain and debug.
+* As the prototype that ConPTY initially was it has fulfilled our needs a thousand times over, but as it's layered on top of conhost it has resulted in software decay.
-  The layer boundary with existing conhost code has slowly blurred over the years which has negatively affected many places.
+  The layer boundary with existing conhost code has slowly blurred over the years which has negatively affected many places, resulting in debugging and maintenance being difficult.
-  Lastly, its performance is poor and subject to much debate.
+  Lastly, its performance is insufficient and has been subject to much debate.
   It's on us now to finally pay our debt and make ConPTY its own proper, composable component that both conhost and Windows Terminal can be built on top of.

 Considerations: